-Being Muslim in School - the opportunities BEHAVIOUR Understanding both the diversity in practice and background of Muslim students, and giving them the space to grow, without imposing limiting views on Islam, will enable schools to draw the best out of young Muslims.
-Valuing their faith identity, without stigma, will have a positive impact on their learning and general sense of well-being - therefore providing much benefit to schools.
-When we make children and young people feel they must censor themselves, feel ashamed of their home or family life, or limit their identity, it can have the opposite effect.
+Understanding both the diversity in practice and background of Muslim students, and giving them the space to grow, without imposing limiting views on Islam, will enable young Muslims to draw the best out of themselves, their faith identity, and will have a positive impact on their learning and general sense of well-being - therefore providing much benefit to schools.
+When we make children and young people feel they must censor themselves, or limit their identity, it can have the opposite effect.

 Faith as a lever for positivity is particularly relevant in a school setting due to the level of commitment, discipline, empathy and drive Islam can instil in young Muslims.
 Islam places a unique and critical emphasis on the discipline of learning, and it is given a special space in religious thought.
 Young Muslims have the potential to apply this to their school environment when it becomes a valued part of their identity.